titarek/Number_Testing/README.md

-# 📝 Number Testing (Bash Script)
+# 📝 Number Testing

-This repository contains a practice Bash script created as part of my coursework.
  The script takes a number from the user and provides a menu with options to perform different operations.

 ---
 ## Output Screenshot